P-8 Multimission Maritime Aircraft (MMA)

 The CE Phase BAA defined IOC as a squadron of 10 SA variants, and a squadron of 7 SI variants, and four training aircraft (two training aircraft for each squadron) for a total of 21 aircraft.
 The current IOC definition, as stated in the draft Statement of Objectives (SOO), is a squadron of 10 SA variants, a squadron of 6 SI variants and 2 SI logistics aircraft (the logistics aircraft do not require an SI mission system), plus four training aircraft (two training aircraft for each squadron) for a total of 22 aircraft.

-Sustaining appropriate MPR force structure is a priority, as is modernizing mission systems and determining requirements for a follow-on platform.
+Sustaining appropriate MPR force structure was a priority, as was modernizing mission systems and determining requirements for a follow-on platform.
 Programs to meet these needs have been deferred in the past due to financial constraints, and some are of the view that the Navy has pushed past the optimum decision point for sustaining MPR force structure.

 As of August 2003 the Navy planned to build a large, land-based aircraft system that, with various payloads, could take on the patrol, intelligence-collecting, battle management, and transport roles employed by the aforementioned aircraft.
 In the foreseen version of MMA, the Search/Attack (SA) will succeed the P-3C.
 Initial operational capability would be achieved with 22 aircraft between the FY10-FY12 timeframe.
 The Navy may eventually acquire 120-150 MMAs, supporting a goal of maintaining 40 forward-deployed aircraft at all times.
 Navy officials are also exploring how Unmanned Aerial Vehicles (UAVs) can best complement existing intelligence, surveillance, and electronic warfare systems, and serve in an adjunct role with the manned MMA aircraft.